-$$((s \bullet q_1) \bullet q_2) \bullet q_1 = s \bullet q_1. \tag{2}$$

-Hence if s is quantized by the larger step, q_1 and then by a smaller step, q_2 , the effect of the second quantization can be reversed.
-The watermark should survive provided that the quantization performed during compression uses smaller step sizes.
-Because all of the micro blocks are divided by the same quantization table in the JPEG compression process, the relationship between two DCT coefficients located at the same coordinate position does not change after quantization.
+$$((s \bullet q_1) \bullet q_2) \bullet q_1 = s \bullet q_1 \tag{2}$$ process, the relationship between two DCT coefficients located at the same coordinate position does not change after quantization.
 This property allows features from the most important DCT coefficients to be extracted from the ROI to be used as a signature that can be embedded into the ROB.
-Micro blocks from the ROI are grouped into pseudo-random pairs using a seed.
+Micro blocks from the ROI are grouped into pseudorandom pairs using a seed.
 For each pair of blocks, 8 corresponding DCT coefficients are compared to obtain 8 bits of a binary signature.
-These represent the most significant information in the ROI as the remaining coefficients are typically zero after JPEG quantization.
-Mid to upper frequency DCT coefficients are used in the ROB for the embedding of the signature as a watermark.
-Consider two blocks that have been grouped, C_a and C_b , where i and j are the coordinates of a signature coefficient, K_i then:
+These represent the most significant information in the ROI as the remaining coefficients are typically zero after JPEG Mid to upper frequency DCT quantization. coefficients are used in the ROB for the embedding of the signature as a watermark.
+Consider two blocks that have been grouped, C_a and C_b , where iand j are the coordinates of a signature coefficient, K_i then: